sashaen/MS-Teams-clone-/readme.md

 # Video calling-chat web application
 - Hi everyone!
 - I created this video calling-chat web application for MS ENGAGE Program 2021.
 The website is fully functional and useable in real life.
-This is handy and easy to use.
-This lets a group of people to talk , chat and share any information together.
-This is functioned like this so that no two different meeting will clash by same name.
+This is easy to use.
+This lets a group of people to talk, chat and share any information together.
+This is functioned such  that no two different meeting will clash by same name.
 Every time a unique ID will be created to enter room for video call and chat.
 I used agile methodaology for this project as mentioned as part of this program.
 I divided my whole task into 4 weeks.
 I started completing my tasks as sprint wise that helped in smooth learing and building the product.

 ### Link of website: